By early 2024, the sales team was promising things the system couldn't deliver.

 Shadcn/ui entered as proof of concept (and stayed)

-We had the advantage of building screens from scratch, so we didn't need to migrate legacy code.
+We had the glorious advantage of building screens from scratch, so we didn't need to migrate legacy code.
 We could experiment.
 So we adopted shadcn/ui with our custom tokens.
 Forms, tables, modals, dropdowns...
 Everything based on well-documented, accessible, and 100% adaptable components.

 Systematic view of components crafted using shadcn/ui.
 These were extensively used across different UIs designed for the new back-office system.